beejjorgensen/bgc/src/bgc_part_0500.md

 int a[100] = {0};
 ```

-Which means, "Make the first element 0, and then automatically make the
+Which means, "Make the first element zero, and then automatically make
-rest 0, as well."
+the rest zero, as well."

 ## Out of Bounds!